FTI CONSULTING INTERVIEWS & CULTURE

 In 2012, you could look back only 10 short years ago to see FTI as a company of 75 employees and $6 million in annual revenues, all in the United States.
 Within just a decade their lighting fast climb to the top had them now at 3,800+ employees in 24 countries and $1.58 billion in revenues worldwide.
 Significantly, 25%+ of revenues came from outside the United States, proving their expansion into global markets was substantial.

 In 2013 the firm raked in $1.65B in revenues and boasted 4,200+ employees in 26 countries.
 Much of this growth came from the acquisition of 8 more consulting companies.
-Between 2012 and 2013 the firm invested $51.0M+ in domestic and international acquisitions and perhaps this is partially why a healthy 28% of revenues were generated internationally now, 3% higher than the year before.
+Between 2012 and 2013 the firm invested $51M+ in domestic and international acquisitions, leading to a healthy 28% of revenue generation happening internationally.

 All the while, the high-profile cases keep rolling in.
 The FTI Technology practice played a substantial role in the Major League Baseball steroids investigation that both news and sports casters covered religiously.
 Equally important, FTI aided in the investigation of the oil-for-food program bribery scandal tied to Saddam Hussein’s regime.
 They did much of the work piecing together Mr. Madoff’s money trail and just recently flew over to Puerto Rico for the Puerto Rico Government, who hired FTI to improve operations of utilities and highway units (2014).